MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/POS-APIs.md

 | MarkAsPickedServiceRequest                       |
 | PrintPackingSlipClientRequest                    |

-**Shifts:**
+### Shifts

-Below is the list of APIs exposed to perform Shifts related functionality:
+The following is a list of APIs exposed to perform shifts-related functionality.

 | POS API                    |
 |----------------------------|
 | CloseShiftOperationRequest |
 | CloseShiftOperationRequest |

-**StockCountJournals:**
+### StockCountJournals

-Below is the list of APIs exposed to perform stock count journals related functionality:
+The following is a list of APIs exposed to perform stock count journals-related functionality.

 | POS API                                |
 |----------------------------------------|
 | SyncAllStockCountJournalsClientRequest |

-**StoreOperations:**
+### StoreOperations

-Below is the list of APIs exposed to perform store operations related functionality:
+The following is a list of APIs exposed to perform store operations-related functionality.

 | POS API                                         |
 |-------------------------------------------------|